- Oops!Something went wrong.Please try again later.

-CALGARY, Alberta and VICTORIA, British Columbia, March 13, 2020 (GLOBE NEWSWIRE) -- CE Brands Inc. (TSXV:CEBI.P, “CEBI”), 1233336 B.C.
-Ltd. (“CEBI Subsidiary”), a wholly-owned subsidiary of CEBI, and eBuyNow eCommerce Ltd. (“EBN”) are pleased to announce that they have entered into an amalgamation agreement dated March 12, 2020 (the “Amalgamation Agreement”), pursuant to which CEBI will acquire all of the issued and outstanding securities of EBN (the “Proposed Transaction”).
+CALGARY, Alberta and VICTORIA, British Columbia, Feb.
+09, 2021 (GLOBE NEWSWIRE) -- CE Brands Inc. (TSXV:CEBI.P, “CEBI”) and eBuyNow eCommerce Ltd. (“EBN”) are pleased to announce that they have entered into an amended and restated amalgamation agreement dated January 28, 2021 (the “Amended Agreement”), which contemplates amendments to their proposed business combination (the “Proposed Transaction”), which was originally announced on March 13, 2020.

 The Proposed Transaction is subject to certain conditions and applicable shareholder and TSX Venture Exchange (the “Exchange”) approvals and is intended to constitute the Qualifying Transaction of CEBI within the meaning of the policies of the Exchange.
 Following the completion of the Proposed Transaction, CEBI intends to carry on the current business of EBN.

-The Amalgamation Agreement provides that CEBI will acquire all of the issued and outstanding securities of EBN by way of a three-cornered amalgamation.
-More specifically:
+The Amended Agreement provides that CEBI will acquire all of the issued and outstanding securities of EBN by way of a three-cornered amalgamation.
+In particular:

 Conditions Precedent to Closing of Proposed Transaction

-The Proposed Transaction is subject to a number of significant conditions, including that: (a) the Exchange has conditionally accepted the Proposed Transaction; (b) EBN has completed the Minimum Private Placement; (c) holders of the CEBI Shares have approved the Consolidation and Name Change in accordance with corporate law; (d) holders of the EBN Shares have approved the Amalgamation and Share Exchange in accordance with corporate law; (e) holders of the EBN Options have approved the Option Exchange; and (f) holders of the EBN Warrants have approved the Warrant Exchange.
+The Proposed Transaction is subject to a number of significant conditions, including but not limited to the following: (a) the Exchange has conditionally accepted the Proposed Transaction; (b) CEBI has completed a minimum of $5,000,000 of the Offering; (c) holders of the CEBI shares have approved the CEBI Consolidation; (d) holders of the EBN shares have approved the EBN Consolidation and Amalgamation; (e) holders of options to purchase EBN shares have approved the Option Exchange; (f) holders of warrants to purchase EBN shares have approved the Warrant Exchange; and (g) holders of notes that are convertible into EBN shares have approved the Note Exchange.

 Business of the Resulting Issuer

-CEBI, after the completion of the Proposed Transaction (the “Resulting Issuer”), will be classified in the “Technology” industry segment of the Exchange, and will carry on the current business of EBN, namely the business of developing, manufacturing, and distributing consumer electronics in partnership with globally-recognized brands.
+After the completion of the Proposed Transaction, CEBI (the “Resulting Issuer”) will be classified in the “Technology” industry segment of the Exchange, and will carry on the current business of EBN, namely the business of developing, manufacturing, and distributing consumer electronics in partnership with globally-recognized brands.

 Capitalization of the Resulting Issuer